Entanglement Swapping in Quantum Switches: Protocol Design and Stability Analysis: Experimental Results

 Figures \ref{fig:fidelity_memorysize} and \ref{fig:latency_memorysize} respectively show average fidelity and latency of the quantum switch achieved by the on-demand protocols (\ac{yqf} and \ac{oqf}) as functions of the number of memory slots.
 In these two figures, we set $\sum_{i,j}\lambda_{ij}=1.2/\mu\mathrm{s}$.
 First, for $K=8$, the average fidelity and average latency decrease with memory size; for $K=4$, the average fidelity and average latency remain constant.
 This is because for $K=4$, the rates $(\lambda_{ij})_{1\leq i, j \leq 4}$ lie outside the capacity region.
 Therefore, the quantum switch is not stable, leading to high latencies.
 Since there are many unaddressed entanglement requests most of the time, the generated qubits between the switch and end nodes are used immediately for entanglement swapping, and this leads to a fidelity close to one.
-For $K=8$, the rates $(\lambda_{ij})_{1\leq i, j \leq 8}$ lie inside the capacity region.
-In many occasions, there are no unaddressed entanglement requests, and qubits in the memory suffer from decoherence.
 An increase in memory slots results in qubits staying in the memory longer before consumed, leading to a decrease in fidelity.
 In addition, more memory slots imply that the quantum switch discards fewer \ac{epr} pairs and therefore reduces latency.
 Second, the latency reduction due to the increase in memory size becomes less significant when the number of the memory slots goes beyond 30.
 This is because, when the number of the memory slots is sufficiently large, the quantum switch can accommodate enough \ac{epr} pairs to address the entanglement requests, and more memory slots provide diminishing marginal benefit.
-The tradeoff between memory size and performance also offers guidance in the implementation of quantum switches.
-For example, in the setup considered in Fig.~\ref{fig:fidelity_memorysize}, it suffices to configure the quantum switch with 30 memory slots in order to efficiently reduce latency.

 Figures \ref{fig:fidelity_T2} and \ref{fig:latency_T2} respectively show average fidelity and latency of the quantum switch achieved by the on-demand protocols (\ac{yqf} and \ac{oqf}) as functions of decoherence time $T_2$.
 In these two figures, we set $\sum_{i,j}\lambda_{ij}=1.2/\mu\mathrm{s}$.
 First, fidelity increases with $T_2$.
 This is consistent with the dephasing noise model shown earlier, where we can find that the dephasing probability decreases with $T_2$.
 Second, latency remains constant as a function of $T_2$.
 In the considered setup, $T_2$ has little effect on the amount or the timing of entanglement generation, and thus the latencies of entanglement requests hardly depend on $T_2$.
 Third, similarly to Figures \ref{fig:fidelity_memorysize} and \ref{fig:latency_memorysize}, \ac{yqf} and \ac{oqf} have almost the same performance when $K=4$.
 Again this is because the quantum switch is not stable for $K=4$, and thus the generated qubits between the switch and end nodes are used immediately so that the \ac{yqf} and \ac{oqf} give the same choice of \ac{epr} pairs.